Piece-Of-Schmidt/NEClass/README.md

 ## 🛠 Usage

 NEClass is designed for simplicity.
-You can change parameters like `context_size` or `batch_size` on the fly without reloading the models.
+Simply change parameters like `context_size` or `batch_size` on the fly.
+Long documents are automatically split so they fit in the NER model's context window (default: 512 tokens).

 ```python
 from neclass import NECPipeline